jwsoat/AdatumProject/README.md

 it needs to be able to expand easily for new clients and can keep the whole infrastructure updated, as well as recover and still run in case of a failure

-## LAUNCHING ON OCTOBER 4th 1PM NZDT

-## PROJECT V1.2.6.35 HOSTED AT https://adatum.website

-## For any issues contact admin@adatum.website

 ### 22/08/19 Everything was broken on this day...we fixed it

 # Contributing